dagargo/elektroid/docs/index.md

 These are the supported devices:

+* Arturia MicroBrute
+* Arturia MicroFreak
+* Casio CZ-101
+* Elektron Analog Four MKI, MKII and Keys
+* Elektron Analog Heat MKI, MKII and +FX
+* Elektron Analog Rytm MKI and MKII
+* Elektron Digitakt I and II
+* Elektron Digitone I and II and Digitone Keys
+* Elektron Model:Cycles
 * Elektron Model:Samples
-* Elektron Model:Cycles
-* Elektron Digitakt I and II
-* Elektron Digitone and Digitone Keys
 * Elektron Syntakt
-* Elektron Analog Rytm MKI and MKII
-* Elektron Analog Four MKI, MKII and Keys
-* Elektron Analog Heat MKI, MKII and +FX
-* All samplers implementing MIDI SDS
-* Casio CZ-101
-* Arturia MicroBrute
-* Arturia MicroFreak
 * Eventide ModFactor, PitchFactor, TimeFactor, Space and H9
 * Moog Little Phatty and Slim Phatty
 * Novation Summit and Peak
+* Samplers implementing MIDI SDS

 While Elektroid is already available in some GNU/Linux distributions such as Debian or Ubuntu, it can also be easily installed on other distributions via Flatpak.